 I did hear great things about the Out Of The Blue seafood restaurant, so I had to check it out.

 But if you’re there right when they open(5:30 pm) they can usually get you in.

 This certainly wasn’t one of the cheapest restaurants I’d been to.

 So I only had a starter; caramelized squid in lime and garlic sauce.

 It was absolutely worth the awards out front.

 Dingle might not be filled with much to do but it’s a place I wish I would’ve stayed longer.

-It will always be a destination I must visit whenever I am back in Ireland.
+It will always be a destination I must visit when I am back in Ireland.